lithops-cloud/lithops/docs/source/worker_granularity.rst

 When using Lithops on a CaaS platform, it can be more advantageous to increase the number of CPUs assigned to each worker and subsequently adjust the granularity, rather than adhering to a 1:1 granularity ratio.
 This approach significantly reduces cold start times.
-For instance, if you need to execute 200 functions with a 1:1 granularity, it would attempt to initiate all 100 containers simultaneously, potentially overloading the CaaS platform.
-However, by configuring each worker to utilize 4 CPUs and updating Lithops accordingly, it would only need to start 25r containers.
+For instance, if you need to execute 100 tasks with a 1:1 granularity, it would attempt to initiate all 100 containers simultaneously, potentially overloading the CaaS platform.
+However, by configuring each worker to utilize 4 CPUs and updating Lithops accordingly, it would only need to start 25 containers.
 This allows you to leverage the resource flexibility provided by CaaS without attempting to impose FaaS-like granularity.
 Understanding these distinctions between FaaS and CaaS platforms is crucial for optimizing the performance and efficient resource utilization of your Lithops-based applications.